Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 - Dates can be useful for pregnant women as well as they may help with constipation, anemia due to an iron deficiency, and low energy.
 They may also aid in an easier delivery and a reduction in postpartum bleeding.

 - If your doctor has instructed you to gain some weight, eating dates can be a great and healthy way to do so.
 I recommend soaking two dates in milk and blending when soft.

 - There is some discussion that date seeds may cure styes, though this hasn't been proven.
 If you're interested in doing this, grind the seed of one date with water, and apply on the affected spot two to three times daily.

 - The juice from date palms can help if you have a cough or breathing problem.

 Uses of the Date Plant and Fruit

-Dates may be consumed as they are or stuffed with almonds, walnuts, cream cheese, and lemon peel.
+Dates may be consumed in a variety of ways, including stuffed with almonds, walnuts, cream cheese, and lemon peel.
 They can also be chopped and added to a variety of dishes.
 Date nut bread is a popular type of cake.
-Dates are also processed into spreads, syrups, paste, cubes, powder, vinegar, chutneys etc.
+Dates are also processed into spreads, syrups, paste, cubes, powder, vinegar, chutneys, etc.

-The recipe for date and walnut cake and tamarind dates chutney can be checked out in the recipe videos included in the article.
+The recipe for date and walnut cake and tamarind dates chutney can be checked out in the recipe videos below.

 |Principle||Nutrient Value||Percent of USRDA|